pH simulation of marine scrubber discharge

 New marine emission regulations from 2020

-According to MEPC, the discharge wastewater must have a pH-value of no less than pH6.5 at 4 m from the overboard discharge point of the ship.
-To document compliance FORCE Technology has developed a CFD model (computational fluid dynamics) that simulates the pH value in the seawater in a 4 m radius around the wastewater discharge.
+According to MEPC, the discharge wastewater must have a pH value of no less than pH 6.5 at 4 m from the overboard discharge point of the ship.
+To document compliance we have developed a CFD model (computational fluid dynamics) that simulates the pH value in the seawater in a 4 m radius from the wastewater discharge.

 Access to hull geometry database

-As FORCE Technology holds many years of experience in the maritime business we have access to databases with a vast variety of hull geometries.
+We hold many years of experience in the maritime business and we have access to databases, with a vast variety of hull geometries.

 Visual presentation of CFD results

-The CFD model gives a visual presentation of the results and it gives a fast and clear picture of the obtainable results and how to comply with the regulations.
+With the CFD model the results are presented visually and it gives a fast and clear picture of the obtained results and how to comply with the regulations.
 It is a powerful tool when communicating with the classification companies and getting to know the details of discharge conditions.